What is Magnesium Sulfate and Its Primary Uses

 This mighty mineral combo has been green-lit by the FDA for kicking constipation to the curb, sorting out low magnesium levels—yeah, that’s hypomagnesemia—and putting the brakes on seizures caused by eclampsia or preeclampsia during pregnancy.

-It swoops in like a medical superhero when acute nephritis throws pediatric patients for a loop and helps hearts keep their rhythm right when those crucial magnesium levels drop.
+It swoops in like a medical superhero when acute nephritis throws pediatric patients for a loop.
+It helps hearts keep their rhythm right when those crucial magnesium levels drop, highlighting the importance of magnesium sulfate infusion.

 FDA-Approved Indications for Magnesium Sulfate

-Hold onto your hats: aside from these star-studded gigs under its belt—preventing convulsions bit among pregnant folks—it does double duty, keeping certain types of cardiac arrhythmias due to hypomagnesemia at bay.
+Hold onto your hats: aside from these star-studded gigs under its belt—preventing convulsions among pregnant folks—it does double duty, keeping certain types of cardiac arrhythmias due to hypomagnesemia at bay (1).

 Non-FDA-Approved but Common Uses of Magnesium Sulfate